lclarko/pi-temp-log/README.md

 # pi-temp-log

 ## Purpose:
-Log the ARM CPU and GPU temperatures of your Raspberry Pi 4.
+Logging the CPU and GPU temperatures and clock values of your Raspberry Pi 4

-The script will output the GPU and CPU temperatures timestamped in ISO 8601 and write that output to a log file.
+The script will output the GPU and CPU temperatures and clock values, timestamped in ISO 8601 and write that output to a log file.
 Future logging sessions will be appended to the log file.

 ## Requirements:
 - A Raspberry Pi 4 (Should work on 3 also, perhaps with slight modification)